sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 e(t)

-SymPy provides the class :obj:`~sympy.physics._biomechanics.ZerothOrderActivation` in the :obj:`~sympy.physics._biomechanics.activation` module.
+SymPy provides the class :obj:`~sympy.physics.biomechanics.ZerothOrderActivation` in the :obj:`~sympy.physics.biomechanics.activation` module.
 This class must be instantiated with a single argument, `name`, which associates a name with the instance.
 This name should be unique per instance.

->>> from sympy.physics._biomechanics import ZerothOrderActivation
+>>> from sympy.physics.biomechanics import ZerothOrderActivation
 >>> actz = ZerothOrderActivation('zeroth')
 >>> actz
 ZerothOrderActivation('zeroth')